 The RUN pins have an enable threshold of 1.4V maximum, typically 1.25V with 150mV of hysteresis.
-They control the turn on each of the channels and INTV ${CC}$.
+They control the turn-on of each of the channels.
 These pins can be pulled up to V{IN} for 5V operation, or a 5V Zener diode can be placed on the pins and a 10k to 100k resistor can be placed up to higher than 5V input for enabling the channels.
 The RUN pins can also be used for output voltage sequencing.
 In parallel operation the RUN pins can be tie together and controlled from a single control.
-See the Typical Application circuits in Figure 23.
+See the Typical Application circuits in Figure 28.
+The RUN pin can also be left floating.
+The RUN pin has a 1μA pull-up current source that increases by an additional 4.5μA during ramp-up once above the on/off threshold.